DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - Text is often used in a non-descriptive or non-narrative way.

 **Going electronic: advantages and issues**
-Since an artist's/designer's book often constitutes a reflection upon the medium itself, the question of choosing between a digital format or a print edition, of 'going electronic' and weighing the ensuing advantages and issues, does not apply here as it does with other genres.
+Since an artists'/designers' book often constitutes a reflection upon the medium itself, the question of choosing between a digital format or a print edition, of 'going electronic' and weighing the ensuing advantages and issues, does not apply here as it does with other genres.
 Rather, it is a fundamental choice which will determine from the start many basic characteristics of the book itself.
-Also, choosing an electronic format such as EPUB for an artist's/designer's book requires a good working knowledge of the specific features of such a format.
-This seems to be one of the reasons why there are few digital artist's books, if we exclude the electronic (scanned) reproductions of printed artist's books which can be found on repository websites such as UbuWeb [^ubuweb] and Monoskop [^monoskop].
+Also, choosing an electronic format such as EPUB for an artists'/designers' book requires a good working knowledge of the specific features of such a format.
+This seems to be one of the reasons why there are few digital artists' books, if we exclude the electronic (scanned) reproductions of printed artists' books which can be found on repository websites such as UbuWeb[^ubuweb] and Monoskop[^monoskop].

-When working on an electronic edition of an existing printed artist's/designer's book, the choice of the file format is crucial.
+When working on an electronic edition of an existing printed artists'/designers' book, the choice of the file format is crucial.
 The end result is to a large extent determined by the specifications of each format, and more generally of each medium.
-Here too, as with art/design catalogues, the quality of images and the relation between text and images is crucial.
+Here too, as with art/design catalogues, one of the main concerns is the quality of the images; another is the relation between text and images.

-In the case of artist's books or pamphlets which are not primarily a reflection of their medium (for example Sol LeWitt's 1968 *Sentences on Conceptual Art* which consists of handwritten text on paper pages) and are not particularly difficult to adapt/convert to electronic media, the advantages of doing so are similar to those for other genres: access and distribution, reaching new audiences, the ability to easily copy and paste text and images, and the possibility of incorporating interactive materials.
+In the case of artists' books or pamphlets which are not primarily a reflection of their medium (for example Sol LeWitt's 1968 *Sentences on Conceptual Art* which consists of handwritten text on paper pages) and are not particularly difficult to adapt/convert to electronic media, the advantages of doing so are similar to those for other genres: access and distribution, reaching new audiences, the ability to easily copy and paste text and images, and the possibility of incorporating interactive materials.

 ###4) Art/design periodical
 - Both text-based and image-based;